Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 *The Master of Science in Nursing (MSN) degree program (includes the FNP & all specialty tracks) at Chamberlain College of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202.887.6791).

 See additional accreditation information

-At this time, Chamberlain College of Nursing cannot accept inquiries from the states of Washington D.C., Idaho, Louisiana, Minnesota, New York, North Carolina, North Dakota, Oregon or South Dakota for the MSN Family Nurse Practitioner Program.
+At this time, Chamberlain College of Nursing cannot accept inquiries from Idaho, Louisiana, Minnesota, New York, North Dakota, Oregon, Washington D.C. or the territory of Puerto Rico for the MSN Family Nurse Practitioner Program.

 See specific information for your state by selecting your state and